swizzin/docs.swizzin.ltd/docs/applications/sonarrv3.md

 ## Initial Setup

 Installing Sonarr is easy.
-Simply issue the following command from SSH:
+Simply issue the following command

 ```bash main
 sudo box install sonarrv3
 ```

 This command will configure sonarr for your user.
 Sonarr is installed via an apt repository, thus the easiest way to keep it up to date is by issuing the command `apt update && apt upgrade`.
-The sonarr base files will be located in `/opt/nzbdrone`
+The sonarr base files will be located in `/usr/lib/sonarr`

 ### Sonarr and user homedir permissions
 Sonarr is running as the master user (unless changed in install options using parameters), so that user needs to be able to see the directories you'd like sonarr to see.
 You can achieve this by adding the desired user to the group of whoever runs the sonarr process. e.g. `usermod -a -G <user with data> <sonarrv3owner>`